Photos by Meg Minard, Stadium Journey

 Although old, the arena serves the lacrosse team very well.

-Two levels of average width cushioned seats but no cup holders make up the seating.
+Two levels of average-width cushioned seats (without cup holders) make up the seating.
 Fans enter the middle of the seating area and walk up or down to their seats.
 The second level is about 15 steps up.
-No handrails are available for the top nine rows in the lower level.
+No handrails are available for the top nine rows on either level.
 Those uneasy with steps should get seats in row nine as that’s the top row when walking in.
 Handicapped and wheelchair seating is available along the inner walkway.
-Every seat has a decent view of the action on the field.
+Staff curtains off the second level behind both goal nets.
+Every seat has a decent view of the action on the court.

-Though the arena does not have suites, it does offer the Seals Cove, a premium field-level seating choice behind one of the goals with high-top tables and exclusive food and beverage stations.
+Though the arena does not have suites, it offers premium seating along certain areas of the inner concourse, and Rady Children’s Cove premium field level seating choice behind one of the goals with partitioned tables and its own beverage station.

-It’s a little chilly.
-Bring a sweatshirt and/or jacket.
+It’s chilly inside.
+Wear a long-sleeved shirt and bring a sweatshirt and/or jacket.

 A suitably sized scoreboard hangs above center court.
 It shows the game action video, the score, shots on goal, time remaining, and quarter.
 Closed captioning is not available.
-At the game of this review, I noticed many delayed tv timeouts which I found annoying and halted the flow of the game.
+At the game of this review, I noticed many delayed media timeouts, which annoyingly halted the flow of the game.

 Neighborhood 4

-The area directly surrounding the rink is bland.
-But within just one to three miles, plenty of choices for eating, drinking, and merriment are available.
+The area directly surrounding the rink is bustling with shopping centers, and within just one to three miles, plenty of choices for eating, drinking, and merriment are available.

-Ocean Beach Pier is just three miles from the venue and is where visitors can watch the surfers (or surf themselves), walk along the beach, go swimming or sunbathing in the warmer months.
-Or, stroll the neighborhood shops, restaurants, and brewpubs.
+Ocean Beach Pier is just three miles from the venue and is where visitors can watch the surfers (or surf themselves), walk along the beach, swim, or sunbathe in the warmer months.
+Or stroll the neighborhood shops, restaurants, and brewpubs.
 It’s a great place to visit.
-Sea World San Diego is a little over two miles and Historic Old Town is just a mile, both worth visiting.
+Sea World San Diego is a little over two miles.
+Historic Old Town is just a mile away; both are worth visiting.

 A plethora of places to eat and drink are within a few miles.
-We recommend the Long Story Irish Pub (though finding parking may be difficult), Euphoria XIX Grill (family-owned and operated), and Cocino de Barrio (Mexican).
-Within walking distance of the arena are staples like Chick-fil-A, Chili’s, Broken Yolk, and Buffalo Wild Wings (though we do not recommend this Broken Yolk and BWW).
+We recommend the Long Story Irish Pub (though finding parking may be difficult), Phil’s BBQ, and Cocino de Barrio (Mexican).
+Within walking distance of the arena are staples like Chick-fil-A, McDonald’s, Chili’s, Broken Yolk, and Buffalo Wild Wings (though we do not recommend this Broken Yolk and BWW).

-For the hop head, plenty of breweries are close by: Modern Times Brewery, Deft Brewing (European style brews), and if visiting Ocean Beach check out Ocean Beach Brewery (serves food) or Kilowatt Brewing.
-Many, many more than those are within five miles of the rink.
+For the hop head, the go-to brewery for Seals fans is Bay City Brewing, right across the parking lot.
+Plenty of other breweries are close by: Deft Brewing (European style brews), Stone Brewing (in Liberty Station – serves food), and if visiting Ocean Beach, check out Ocean Beach Brewery (serves food), Kilowatt Brewing, or Pizza Port (Brewpub).
+Many, many more are within five miles of the arena.

-A Wyndham Garden Inn is across the street from Pechanga Arena and a Ramada Inn is a block and a half away.
-I stayed at the Ramada.
-Though basic, it is clean and safe.
-Many more hotels in a variety of price ranges are in the area so pick your preference.
+A Wyndham Garden Inn is across the street from Pechanga Arena, and a Ramada Inn is a block and a half away.
+Many other hotels with varied prices are within just a mile or two of Pechanga Arena, so pick your preference.

-Sports fans can attend other games in the area during hockey season including the AHL Gulls, MASL Sockers, and during the latter part of the season, the AFL Strike Force.
-The University of San Diego is two to three miles from the arena so you may be able to catch a Toreros baseball, basketball, football, or other athletic games.
+Sports fans can attend other games in the area during lacrosse season, including the AHL Gulls.
+The University of San Diego is two to three miles from the arena.
+You may be able to catch a Toreros baseball, basketball, football, or other athletic games.

 Fans 3

 Lots of families, kids, and school lacrosse teams are in attendance.
-Plenty of purple, yellow, and black (the Seals’ colors) are seen in the crowd.
-The fans certainly don’t follow lax etiquette as they leave and enter during play action.
+Visitors see plenty of purple, yellow, and black (the Seals’ colors) in the crowd.
+The fans certainly don’t follow lacrosse etiquette as they leave and enter during play action.

-At the game of this review, the lower level was about 65% – 70% full.
-The average attendance in their first season (2019) was 7,800 per game.
-It dropped to 4,800 in the shortened 2020 season and so far in 2021-2022, the average attendance is around 5,600 per game.
+At the game of this review, the lower level was about 65% full.
+The average attendance is between 5,000 and 6,000 fans per game.
 This puts the team in the mid to bottom half of the NLL attendance ranking.

 Access 4

-Public transportation is available but can take close to an hour with multiple changes if coming from the airport.
+Public transportation is available and takes 30 – 45 minutes with multiple changes if coming from the airport.
 Check the San Diego MTS trip planner to see if this is an option from where you are.
-If not, Uber and Lyft drop off and pick up is on the south side of the venue near the gas station and Chick-fil-A.
+If not, Uber and Lyft drop-off and pickup are on the south side of the venue near the gas station and Chick-fil-A.

-Attendees must show proof of vaccination or a negative COVID test and their ID prior to entry.
-Even with that, it is easy and painless to get through the checks, security and scanning of the ticket.
+It is easy and painless to get through security and scanning of the ticket.
 Clear 12” x 6” x 12” stadium sports bags are allowed.
 Fans can walk the entire concourse.
-The concourse can get crowded between periods and after the game when a full crowd is on hand.

-Tickets are only available through AXS – an online ticket provider.
+Unfortunately, tickets are only available through AXS – an online ticket provider.
 Fans purchasing tickets at the box office must download the AXS app to their phone to get their tickets.
-Hard copy tickets options are not offered.
+The Seals do not offer hardcopy tickets.

 Return on Investment 3

-Seals box lacrosse games are fun and worth the sports dollar investment.
-We recommend eating or drinking before heading to the game as concession prices are high.
+Seals box lacrosse games are fun and worth your sports dollar investment.
+We recommend eating or drinking before heading to the game, as concession prices are the expected high stadium prices.

-Tickets run $15 (upper end level) – $90 (on the glass).
-A three-game ticket package (a hat trick) offers a 20% discount and is a good deal if planning on seeing more than one match a season.
+Tickets run $21 - $80.
+A three-game ticket package offers a discount and is a good deal if planning on seeing more than one match a season.
+Groups of 10+ get a reduced rate, so corral your friends, work buddies, or social group members and come and enjoy an exciting evening out!

 Parking is $15.
 If time and your location permit, consider using public transportation.

 Photos on the concourse walls portray famous events and entertainers who performed at Pechanga Arena over the years.
-It is definitely worth the effort to stroll the concourse looking at and reviewing these historic events performed here.
+It is worth the effort to stroll the concourse perusing the historic concerts performed here.

 Final Thoughts

 The venue has a lot of history on display and is a throwback to an earlier time when arenas were designed to be functional fan facilities.
-Box lacrosse is a fun, exciting game to watch and a San Diego Seals game exceeds that sports enjoyment pleasure.
+Box lacrosse is a fun, lively game to watch, and a San Diego Seals game delivers that sports enjoyment pleasure.

 Check out In Lacrosse We Trust for all lacrosse coverage.